Shelter at Zambarano set to close in late June

 In discussion on social media, Fox noted that the shelter was always expected to be temporary.

-For Kay-Mitchell, the problem is both local and part of a larger problem.
+For Kay-Mitchell, the problem is both local and part of a larger issue.

 “I’ve been struggling with hidden homelessness for three years – been on housing lists for many years – and nothing and no one has helped until this shelter,” she said.
 “Having safe, affordable housing should not be a luxury, but it is.”